epicmanmoo/reddit-user-analysis/README.md

 ## Data Insertion
 Necessary components:
   1. You must have access to a database (whether it's local or hosted on AWS/Azure).
-  2. You should have an IDE/text editor than run python
+  2. You should have an IDE/text editor that can run python
   3. You must have a Reddit account.
 You can make one which is free.
 Once you do that, visit www.old.reddit.com/prefs/apps and click the        button on the page to create an application.
 Give your application a name and select script from the 3 boxes.
 Give it a short              description and have the about url/redirect url be anything you want.
 This could be anything (in our case it was the link to the            website). ![Picture](https://i.ibb.co/f9xyM4S/Capture.png).
 Once you click create app, take note of the personal use script at the          code at the top along with the secret code.
 You will need these for PRAW.